pawbyte/Game-Pencil-Engine-Editor/README.md

 If you have any questions or comments: feel free to email us at <help@pawbyte.com>

-Additionally, please report all bugs in the [issues](https://github.com/pawbyte/Game-Pencil-Engine/issues) portion of the github page
+Additionally, please report all bugs in the [issues](https://github.com/pawbyte/Game-Pencil-Engine/issues) portion of the github page or use our [Trello page](https://trello.com/b/QoLoJUwn/game-pencil-roadmap).

 Donate to make Game Pencil Engine greater